 The demand for low-rise residential housing is booming—driven by lifestyle changes, remote work, and resident desire for more space, greenery, and community.
 Yet until now, this fast-growing sector has lacked a health-focused certification tailored to its unique needs.

-Launching Summer 2025, Fitwel’s Low-Rise Residential Scorecard fills that gap.
+Launched on July 14th 2025, Fitwel’s Low-Rise Residential Scorecard fills that gap.
 Designed for garden-style apartments, townhomes, active adult communities, and more, the new scorecard offers a flexible, cost-effective solution to prioritize health, equity, and sustainability across diverse residential development types.

 With dual pathways for properties with or without shared interior spaces—and compatibility with both Asset Certification and Fitwel’s portfolio-scale FSP—this tool empowers developers and owners to meet resident demands while strengthening ESG performance.